 First, lie down on your back.
 You can get a yoga mat for greater comfort.
 Next, take one of your legs and make sure it is entirely straight, facing upward at a 45-degree angle.
 Keep your other leg bent, with the sole of your foot on the mat, making a 45-degree bend at the knee.
 Make sure that both your thighs are parallel to each other.
 Hold this leg raise for three seconds.
 Then, slowly bring your leg back down.
 Repeat this exercise 10 times for each side.
 You can do this exercise two times a day.

-Clam shells are a very popular exercise that people with knee pain perform.
+Clam shells are a very popular exercise that people with knee pain do.
 That is because it targets the hip abductors, such as the gluteus medius muscle.
-This helps relieve pressure from the knees.
+This helps relieve pressure on the knees.
 Here is how you can perform this effective exercise.

 Lay down on your side on top of a padded mat.
 Keep your legs flush with one another, while your knees are bent at 45 degrees.
 Make sure your feet are together as well.
 Then, open up your hips, with the top knee going towards the ceiling.
 While you are doing this, ensure your pelvis is slightly forward and not rolling back while performing the exercise.
 You should repeat this for a total of 10 times for each side.
 Do this exercise twice a day.